 In this tutorial I’ll show you how to create a striking cover as well as creative page layouts for a children's book (in this case a modernized version of 'Alice in Wonderland'!).
 Using Adobe InDesign, we’ll explore how thinking outside of the box with typography and images can make classically typeset pages more exciting.
 This tutorial looks at techniques you can use for layout and design—lessons you can apply when putting together your own print book or eBook.

 Many thanks to Mary Winkler for contributing her fantastic illustrations for the layouts.
-You can learn how to create your own Alice in Wonderland illustrations from her tutorial posted earlier today.
+You can learn how to create your own Alice in Wonderland illustrations from her tutorial posted earlier in the week.

 1. Set Up the Layout of the Cover

 Open InDesign and select File > New Document.
 In the New Document window, set the Intent to Print and set the No. of Pages to 1.
 Deselect Facing Pages.
 Under Page Size, select Custom... from the drop-down menu to open the Custom Page Size window.
 Under name, type ‘Alice in Wonderland_Cover’ and set Width to 277 mm and Height to 216 mm.

 This allows for an interior page size of 135 mm by 216 mm, which is an industry standard for paperback books.
 In my version of InDesign, Millimetre units are automatically translated into Picas, but throughout this tutorial I will list all units in Millimetres.
 Click Add, and then OK.

 Set the top, right and left margins to 20 mm and the bottom margin to 25 mm.
 Set the Bleed on all sides to 3 mm.
 Click OK.